rocketeers/docs/IV-Usage/Services.md

 The `run` method will return an instance of `Rocketeer\Services\Tasks\Pipeline`.
 The Pipeline is a class extending `Illuminate\Support\Collection` that stores instances of `Rocketeer\Services\Tasks\Job`.

-Within Rocketeer, a Job is a bundled version of a queue, containing all the necessary informations required to run it: what connection the queue needs to be run on, what stage, what server, etc. Imagine you have two connections, `production` and `staging`, you'll get the following pipeline:
+Within Rocketeer, a Job is a bundled version of a queue, containing all the necessary information required to run it: what connection the queue needs to be run on, what stage, what server, etc. Imagine you have two connections, `production` and `staging`, you'll get the following pipeline:

 ```php
 $pipeline = $this->queue->run(['cd /foo/bar', 'ls']);